-Example:

-Deployment Retrieval

-Date/Time Date/Time

-1/02/2013 10:00 1/16/2013 11:00

-7) Distribution –
+7) Distribution

-[Instructions/Remove: This section will address data ownership and data liability by including the following excerpt from the Ocean and Coastal Resource Management Data Dissemination Policy for the NERRS System-wide Monitoring Program in the metadata.]

 NOAA retains the right to analyze, synthesize and publish summaries of the NERRS System-wide Monitoring Program data.
 The NERRS retains the right to be fully credited for having collected and process the data.
 Following academic courtesy standards, the NERR site where the data were collected should be contacted and fully acknowledged in any subsequent publications in which any part of the data are used.
 The data set enclosed within this package/transmission is only as good as the quality assurance and quality control procedures outlined by the enclosed metadata reporting statement.
 The user bears all responsibility for its subsequent use/misuse in any further analyses or comparisons.
 The Federal government does not assume liability to the Recipient or third persons, nor will the Federal government reimburse or indemnify the Recipient for its liability due to any losses resulting in any way from the use of this data.